typegoose/mongodb-memory-server/README.md

 This package on first start downloads the latest MongoDB binaries and save it to `~/.mongodb-binaries` folder.
 So first run may take a time.
 All further runs will fast, because use already downloaded binaries.

-Every `MongodbMemoryServer` instance creates and starts fresh MongoDB server on some free port.
+Every `MongoMemoryServer` instance creates and starts fresh MongoDB server on some free port.
 You may start up several mongod simultaneously.
 When you terminate your script or call `stop()` MongoDB server(s) will be automatically shutdown.

 Perfectly [works with Travis CI](https://github.com/nodkz/graphql-compose-mongoose/commit/7a6ac2de747d14281f9965f418065e97a57cfb37) without additional `services` and `addons` options in `.travis.yml`.